A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Adiabatic Indentation

 We now turn to the discussion of the characteristic quantities introduced earlier.
-Fig.~\ref{fig-hysvol} summarizes the overall behavior of the hysteresis loop area $A_\text{hys}$ and the volume of the transformed region $V_\text{tr}$, the latter defined as the volume integral of the martensite volume fraction $\eta$.
-Both quantities are normalized by $R^3$.
-Given the volumetric nature of $V_\text{tr}$, $R^3$ is a natural choice for normalization factor.
-Moreover, $R^3$ arises automatically as the normalization factor for the hysteresis loop area $A_\text{hys}$ when $A_\text{hys}$ is computed directly from the normalized load--indentation depth ($P/R^2$--$\delta/R$) response.
-As shown in Fig.~\ref{fig-hysvol}, an identical trend is visible for both $A_\text{hys}$ and $V_\text{tr}$ (this is because the hysteresis area $A_\text{hys}$, i.e., dissipation, is related to the transformed volume $V_\text{tr}$ through the relation $A_\text{hys}=2 f_\text{c} V_\text{tr}$).
+Fig.~\ref{fig-hysvol} summarizes the overall behavior of the hysteresis loop area $W^\text{hys}$ and the volume of the transformed region $V^\text{tr}$, with the latter defined as the volume integral of the martensite volume fraction $\eta$.
+As shown in Fig.~\ref{fig-hysvol}, an identical trend is visible for both $W^\text{hys}$ and $V^\text{tr}$ (this is because the hysteresis loop area $W^\text{hys}$, i.e., dissipation, is related to the transformed volume $V^\text{tr}$ through the relation $W^\text{hys}=2 f_\text{c} V^\text{tr}$).
 More specifically, they both decline with increasing initial temperature $T_0$.
-Also, the gap between the adiabatic and isothermal curves becomes more pronounced as the indentation depth $\delta$ ($\delta_\text{max}$ for $A_\text{hys}$) increases (note the logarithmic scale in the vertical axes).
+Also, the gap between the adiabatic and isothermal curves becomes more pronounced as the indentation depth $\delta$ ($\delta_\text{max}$ for $W^\text{hys}$) increases (note the logarithmic scale in the vertical axes).
 Finally, the isothermal curve always lies above the corresponding adiabatic one.
-The latter effect is obviously an outcome of the hardening-type behavior in the adiabatic scenario, which results in a reduced indentation-induced transformation compared to the isothermal scenario, and hence a reduction in both the hysteresis loop area $A_\text{hys}$ and the transformed volume $V_\text{tr}$.
+The latter effect is obviously an outcome of the hardening-type behavior in the adiabatic scenario, which results in a reduced indentation-induced transformation compared to the isothermal scenario, and hence a reduction in both the hysteresis loop area $W^\text{hys}$ and the transformed volume $V^\text{tr}$.
 By similar reasoning, the observed decreasing trend of the individual curves with increasing $T_0$ is also attributed to the increase of the transformation stress with $T_0$ (the Clausius--Clapeyron relation), as shown in Fig.~\ref{fig-ambient}(a,b), which, in turn, leads to a reduced transformation.

 Finally, the results pertaining to the indentation hardness $H$ are discussed.
 The hardness $H$ is defined as